swiftlang/swift-evolution/proposals/0410-atomics.md

 ### Specialized Boolean Operations

-Similar to the specialized integer operations, we can provide similar ones for booleans with the same two variants:
+Similar to the specialized integer operations, we can provide similar ones for booleans:

 | Method Name                  | Returns               | Implements   |
 | ---------------------------- | --------------------- | ------------ |